“Breaking out of the Rooster Coop” by Dr Jennifer Minter (notes by English Works)

 Balram understand his role the way “dogs understand their masters”.

-The rooster coop analogy captures the extent of the servant’s oppression and displays their extent to which they are conditioned to accept the servitude.
+The rooster coop analogy captures the extent of the servant’s oppression and the degree to which he or she has been conditioned to accept their servitude.
 Up to “99.9 percent of us are caught in the Rooster Coop just like those poor guys in the poultry market”.
 (Fifth Night).
 According to Adiga, the chickens have been conditioned to perpetual servitude which sustains the system; a “servitude so strong that you can put the key of his emancipation in a man’s hands and he will throw it back at you with a curse” (149) In this regard, the murder itself becomes a personal act of retribution on behalf of his father, who was left to die pitilessly on the hospital floor.
 It is also an act of collective revenge on behalf of India’s servants.

 Adiga foregrounds the metaphor of the rooster coop to show how the poor are conditioned to think and behave like servants, which makes it difficult for them to break out of the coop.
 Adiga explains to the Chinese Premier, that so perfectly are the poor conditioned, and so perfectly does the mentality of servitude operate, that there is no need for the secret police.
 (This is an allusion to the role of secret police in many dictatorships or corrupt governments.)
 “Here in India we have no dictatorship.
 No secret police.
 That’s because we have the coop” (149). the chickens have been conditioned to perpetual servitude which sustains the system; a “servitude so strong that you can put the key of his emancipation in a man’s hands and he will throw it back at you with a curse” (149) The Rooster Coop was doing its work; servants have to keep other servants from becoming innovators, experimenters, or entrepreneurs.
 The Rooster coop mentality: